spyder-ide/spyder-docs/doc/panes/debugging.rst

 Clicking any line will jump to that level in the execution stack, allowing you to run code in that context in the :guilabel:`IPython Console`.
 Furthermore, it will also display that file in the :guilabel:`Editor`, with the arrow icon pointing to the line that was run there, and the :guilabel:`Variable Explorer` will switch to show the values of the local variables visible in that stack frame's namespace.

-.. _panes-debugger-postmortem:

-The stack frame browser also allows you to explore the levels of an exception traceback when an error occurs in your code.
+The stack frame browser also allows you to explore the levels of an error traceback after an exception occurs, as well as inspect the execution stack of code currently running in the :ref:`panes-console`, without having to start a debugging session.
-When an exception is raised, it is automatically displayed in the browser, in the same format as the debugger stack, and you can click each level of the traceback to jump to that file and line.
+When clicking the :guilabel:`Inspect execution` toolbar button or an exception is raised, the relevant stack frames are displayed in the browser, in the same format as when debugging, and you can click each level of the traceback to jump to that file and line.
-To jump into the live debugger at the point the error occurred, press the :guilabel:`Start debugging after last error` button in the :guilabel:`Debugger` pane toolbar.
-You can then use the stack frame browser as before to view and interact with the code and variables at different levels of the execution stack, by simply clicking them.
-The Debugger pane remembers the last error that occurred even if you run further code or make changes to your files, up until you either start a debugging session or another error is raised.